 Food & Drink: Aufsturz (Oranienburger Str.
 67, 10117) was an excellent pub near our hostel served a good selection of Wheat bears and platters of food.
 There are also live bands some nights of the week.

-Further Reading & Listening: Do check out my reference list from my forthcoming blog post on Berlin.
+Further Reading & Listening: Do check out my reference list from my reflective blog post on Berlin.

 Guide books: I travelled with photocopied pages from my Lonely Planet – Europe on a Shoestring and a good free map from the hostel: